Updated on November 30, 2022

-So, you found this article in hopes of finally getting a clear understanding of what an accelerated and traditional BSN program involves.
-This means it would be safe to say that you are looking to embark on a nursing career!
+So, you found this article in hopes of finally getting a clear understanding of what are the differences between accelerated vs. traditional BSN programs.

-Well, you’ve made a great choice as the U.S. News & World Report rank registered nurse (RN) as #13 out of 100 best jobs.
-And if this doesn’t further inspire you to pursue that career, the U.S. Bureau of Labor Statistics predicts that R.N.’s employment will grow 7% from 2019-2029.
-This expected change in employment surpasses the average for all occupations, which is 4%.
+Well, you’ve made a great choice, as the U.S. News & World Report ranks registered nurse (RN) as #12 out of 100 best jobs.
+And if this doesn’t further inspire you to pursue that career, the U.S. Bureau of Labor Statistics predicts that RN employment will grow 6% from 2021-2031.

 Why is a Bachelor of Science in Nursing Degree Important?

-Okay, so first, let’s start with the basics.
-Why should I get a BSN degree in the first place?
+Okay, so first, let’s cover the basics.
+Why should you get a BSN degree in the first place?
 Why is it important?

 So, you may be wondering, can’t I just opt for an ADN degree?